 What does Buckinghamshire Healthcare NHS Trust offer you?

-Alongside NHS benefits of generous annual leave entitlement and pension scheme, you'll have access to NHS discount schemes.
+* We offer flexible and agile working opportunities, alongside your NHS benefits of generous annual leave entitlement, pension and access to NHS discount schemes.

 What do we stand for?